 The facility's medical and mental health practitioners offer counseling, treatment, sexually transmitted infection prophylaxis and make referrals for continued care when necessary.
 The services provided to offender victims are consistent with a community level of care.
-The Auditor reviewed policies, procedures, offender records, interviewed offenders, SANE and medical practitioner to determine the facility meets the requirements of this standard.
+The Auditor reviewed policies, procedures, offender records, interviewed offenders, SANE and medical practitioners to determine the facility meets the requirements of this standard.

-115.86 Sexual abuse incident reviews Auditor Overall Determination: Meets Standard Auditor Discussion Auditor Discussion: The facility policy is to conduct a Post Incident Review (PIR) at the conclusion of every substantiated and unsubstantiated sexual abuse investigation.
+115.86 Sexual abuse incident reviews

+It is the policy of the Nash Correctional Institution to conduct a Post Incident Review (PIR) at the conclusion of every substantiated and unsubstantiated sexual abuse investigation.
 The incident review is required to be conducted within 30 days of the conclusion of the investigation.
+Policy requires the PIR be forwarded through the chain of command to the Regional Director and a copy provided to the DPS PREA Office for data collection and analysis.
+The agency requires the PIR is completed by:

+- · Upper-level management officials;

+- · Investigators; and

-Policy requires the PIR be forwarded through the chain of command to the Regional Director and a copy of the PIR provided to the NCDPS PREA Office for data collection and analysis.
-The Carteret Correctional Center policy requires the review team include: Upper level management officials; Investigators; and Medical or mental health practitioners.
-The Auditor observed the facility's policy did not include a requirement to receive input from line supervisors.
-The Auditor addressed the requirement of this standard with the Acting Warden and PREA Compliance Manager.
-The Auditor informed both the standard does not require a policy statement, however since the facility includes language in its policy, the Auditor recommended the facility consider adding the requirement to receive input from line supervisors to the policy.
-Agency policy requires the review team consider: Whether the allegation or investigation indicates a need to change policy or practice to better prevent, detect, or respond to sexual abuse; Consider whether the incident or allegation was motivated by race, ethnicity, gender identity, lesbian, gay, bisexual, transgender, or intersex identification, status or perceived status, gang affiliation or was motivated or otherwise caused by other group dynamics at the facility; Examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse; Assess the adequacy of staffing levels in that area during different shifts; and Assess whether monitoring technology should be deployed or augmented to supplement supervision by staff.
-The review team is required to prepare a report of its findings pursuant to standards, and any recommendations for improvement and submit the reports to the facility head and PREA Compliance Manager.
-Evidence Belied Upon:
+- Medical or mental health practitioners.

+Agency policy requires the review team consider:

+- Whether the allegation or investigation indicates a need to change policy or practice to better prevent, detect, or respond to sexual abuse; - Consider whether the incident or allegation was motivated by race, ethnicity, gender identity, lesbian, gay, bisexual, transgender, or intersex identification, status or perceived status, gang affiliation or was motivated or otherwise caused by other group dynamics at the facility; - Examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse; - · Assess the adequacy of staffing levels in that area during different shifts; and - · Assess whether monitoring technology should be deployed or augmented to supplement supervision by staff.

+The review team is required to prepare a report of its findings pursuant to standards, and any recommendations for improvement and submit the report to the facility head and PREA Compliance Manager.